Citation, DOI & article data

 Other accompanying syndromes include:

-- Hutchinson syndrome: skeletal metastases may present with skeletal pain or limping and irritability or proptosis with periorbital and cranial bumps 2,7
+- Hutchinson syndrome: bone metastases may present with pain or limping and irritability or proptosis with periorbital and cranial bumps 2,7

 - Pepper syndrome: hepatomegaly due to extensive liver metastasis